ot4i/iib-docker/README.md

 In addition to accepting the license, you can optionally specify an Integration Node name using the `NODENAME` environment variable and an Integration Server name using the `SERVERNAME` environment variable.
 If using the image with MQ, you can also specify a Queue Manager name using the `MQ_QMGR_NAME` environment variable.

 The last important point of configuration when running a container from this image, is port mapping.
 The Dockerfile exposes ports `4414` and `7800` by default, for Integration Node administration and Integration Server HTTP traffic respectively.
 This means you can run with the `-P` flag to auto map these ports to ports on your host.
 Alternatively you can use `-p` to expose and map any ports of your choice.
-The same applies to the image with MQ where the additional ports exposed by default are `1414` and 9443`, for the MQ listener and web console respectively.
+The same applies to the image with MQ where the additional port exposed by default is `1414` for the MQ listener.

 For example: